AstroMatt/astronaut-training-pl/docs/03-selekcja-astronautow.rst

 Proces badań wstępnych jest prowadzony przez zespół wykwalifikowanych specjalistów z zakresu psychologii.
 Wśród pytań zadawanych przez ekspertów wymienić można te, które pojawiają się najczęściej podczas rekrutacji :cite:`​Hadfield2013`,:cite:`​Hermaszewski2013`,:cite:`​Anderson2015`,:cite:`​Massimino2016`:

-Pytania na selekcji na Astronautę:

-        - dlaczego chcesz zostać astronautą
+    - Dlaczego chcesz zostać astronautą?
-        - Czy myślałeś kiedyś aby zabić swoją matkę
-        - Swoje mocne strony i jak je wykorzystujesz
+    - Opisz swoje mocne strony i jak je wykorzystujesz,
-        - Swoje słabe strony i jak nad nimi pracujesz
+    - Opisz swoje słabe strony i jak nad nimi pracujesz,
-        - Ultimate question, do I want to go to space with this person
+    - Czy myślałeś kiedyś aby zabić swoją matkę?
+    - Jakie jest zastosowanie twojego doświadczenia?

+    - Czy masz dobrą świadomość sytuacyjną i osąd?
+    - Jak dobrze się komunikujesz?

+    - Do you have good situational awareness and good judgement
     - They are not looking for hyper focus person
     - They are looking for person who can do a little bit of everything
     - Why do you want to be an astronaut is that a passion or you think it would be fun?
     - Do you have an operational capability i.e. Can you fix things like computer or car
-        - What is your applicability of experience

     - How well do you communicate
     - How well do you cope with others and how do you respond and adapt to change
     - Is this candidate will be a good representative of NASA
     - Is this candidate has personality that is to intense
     - Are you a team player, self starter
-        - Who are you as a person, are you a hard worker, what is your humility and ego balance
+    - Who are you as a person, are you a hard worker, what is your humility and ego balance -
-        - Do you have good situational awareness and good judgement
     - Everything must be finished by the applications due date.
 Unfinished studies, pilot license or work experience does not count
     - Personal interviews are carried by actual astronauts and JSC managers.
 Selected must be accepted by JSC director and later by NASA administrator
+    - Ultimate question, do I want to go to space with this person

     Show
     - you're trying to better yourself